Fees and key information

 The high demand for cryptography specialists in the business and technology industries offers defined and fulfilling career opportunities and facilitates entry into roles that require a master’s specialism.

-Whether you want to understand the potential of blockchain or examine how mathematics can protect your identity and data online, our Masters in Cryptography will give you the tools to explore and learn about the algorithms and processes that underpin information security in the digital age.
-As computer science develops rapidly and quantum computing becomes a reality the algorithms that secure our joined up digital world are under stress in a way not seen for over half a century and graduates with the skills we develop are widely sought.
+Whether you want to understand the potential of blockchain or examine how your identity and data is protected online, our Cryptography MSc course will give you the tools to examine and learn about information security in the digital age.
+As computer science develops rapidly and quantum computing becomes a reality the alogrithms that secure our joined up digital world are under stress in a way not to seem for over half a century and graduates with the skills we develop are widely sought.

 Cryptography is at the intersection of mathematics and computer science and is no longer just the realm of spies and governments.
 Every private citizen who uses social networking apps has personal data that should be secured while businesses routinely rely on cryptography.

-The course is therefore an excellent starting point for those seeking a career in developing and implementing these vital processes and applicants from a range of backgrounds in computer science and mathematics who have an interest in these problems is encouraged.
-Skills are applicable in:
+The Course is therefore an excellent starting point for those seeking a career in developing and implementing these vital processes and applicants from a range of backgrounds in computer science and mathematics who have an interest in these problems is encouraged.
+Skill are applicable in:

 • Maintaining digital communication platforms;